ecrucru/anticrux/README.md

 	- Library: new weights for the valuation
 	- UI: favicon
 	- UI/Mobile: switch view depending on the connected device
+	- App: mobile application for Android and WinPhones

 ### License